GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ## Gluu OAuth 2.0 client credential authentication

-This plugin enables the use of an external OpenID Provider for OAuth2 client registration and authentication.
+This plugin enables the use of an external OpenId Provider for OAuth2 client registration and authentication.
 It needs to connect via `https` to Gluu's `oxd-https-extension` service, which is an OAuth2 client middleware service.
 It provides OAuth 2.0 client credential authentication with three different modes.

 ### Terminology
-* `api`: your upstream service placed behind Kong, for which Kong proxies requests to.
+* `api`: your upstream service placed behind Kong, which Kong proxies requests to.
 * `plugin`: a plugin executing actions inside Kong before or after a request has been proxied to the upstream API.
 * `consumer`: a developer or service using the API.
-When using Kong, a Consumer only communicates with Kong which proxies every call to the said, upstream API.
+When using Kong, a Consumer only communicates with Kong which proxies every call to the said upstream API.
-* `credential`: in the gluu-oauth2-client-auth plugin context, an openId client is registered with consumer and client id is used to identify the credential.
+* `credentials`: in the gluu-oauth2-client-auth plugin context, an openId client is registered with consumer and client id is used to identify the credentials.

 ### Installation
 1. [Install Kong](https://getkong.org/install/)
 2. [Install oxd server v3.1.3](https://oxd.gluu.org/docs/)
 3. Install gluu-oauth2-client-auth
     1. Stop kong : `kong stop`
-    2. Copy `gluu-oauth2-client-auth/kong/plugins/gluu-oauth2-client-auth` Lua sources to kong plugins folder `/usr/local/share/lua/<version>/kong/plugins/gluu-oauth2-client-auth`
+    2. Copy `gluu-oauth2-client-auth/kong/plugins/gluu-oauth2-client-auth` Lua sources to the Kong plugins folder `/usr/local/share/lua/<version>/kong/plugins/gluu-oauth2-client-auth`

          or

        `luarocks install gluu-oauth2-client-auth`
-    3. Enable plugin in your `kong.conf` (typically located at `/etc/kong/kong.conf`) and start kong `kong start`.
+    3. Enable the plugin in your `kong.conf` (typically located at `/etc/kong/kong.conf`) and start Kong `kong start`.

     ```
         custom_plugins = gluu-oauth2-client-auth
     ```

 ### Configuration
-#### Add API
+#### Add an API

-The first step is to add your API in the kong.
-Below is the request for adding API in the kong.
+The first step is to add your API in Kong.
+In order to do that, use the following request:

 ```
 $ curl -X POST http://localhost:8001/apis \